overviewer/Minecraft-Overviewer/docs/config.rst

         True`` to that render's configuration)

-        For reductions to the bounds, you will need to render your map at least once with the :option:`--check-tiles` mode activated so that tiles that should no longer exist will be detected and deleted.
+        For reductions to the bounds, you will need to render your map at least once with the :option:`--check-tiles` mode activated, and then once with the :option:`--forcerender` option.
+The first run will go and delete tiles that should no longer exist, while the second will render the tiles around the edge properly.

+        Sorry there's no better way to handle these cases at the moment.
+It's a tricky problem and nobody has devoted the effort to solve it yet.

 ``forcerender``
     This is a boolean.
 If set to ``True`` (or any non-false value) then this